 Use a pastry brush and brush off any excess flour on the dough.

-Step 8: Folding the flaps of croissants dough
+Step 8: Folding the flaps of the from-scratch croissants dough

 Remove the butter slab from the parchment paper and place it on the elevated middle part of the dough.
 Now fold the flaps of dough over the butter towards the middle.